Souvikparua/Urban-Traffic-Management-for-Safer-Cities/README.md

 ClearPath.
 If you would like to contribute, please fork this repository, make your changes, and submit a pull request.
 We appreciate your support!

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute ClearPath for both commercial and non-commercial purposes.